-On November 15, 2018, I finished migrating my real estate website to Sierra Interactive.
-What follows is a Sierra Interactive review based on setting up and deploying my website on their platform.
+On November 15, 2018, I finished migrating one of my real estate websites to the Sierra Interactive platform.
+What follows is a Sierra Interactive review based on setting up and deploying RubyHome.

 As a part of this review of Sierra Interactive, it might be helpful for readers to know my background.
 I spent over two decades in tech startups in roles ranging from sales, marketing, to senior leadership roles including CEO, COO, and co-founder.

 I also own other real estate websites that use a variety of IDX vendors, both platform and IDX plugin versions.
 Before migrating RubyHome to Sierra, it was a self-hosted WordPress website deployed with an IDX plugin.